andrew-gardener/mota-translator/README.md

 # mota-translator

-HTML5 Canvas Text Translator Script for https://github.com/ckcz123/mota-js/
+Text Translator Script for https://github.com/ckcz123/mota-js/

-This script only translates the Canvas generated game text which does not include certain UI components.
-To translate those, just use the Google Translate extension or something similar.
+This script only translates some game text by overwriting some UI class functions.
+Some text is directly written using HTML elements and images which are not handled right now.
+The HTML elements can be translated using a Google Translate extension or something similar.

 ## Prerequisites